openstack-archive/tripleo-docs/doc/source/ci/baremetal_jobs.rst

 This section gives an overview and some details on the baremetal CI jobs.
-The baremetal deployment is intended as a multinode real world "production-like" environment for TripleO - see :doc:`../install/environments/baremetal` for more information on setting up a baremetal environment.
+The baremetal deployment is intended as a multinode real world "production-like" environment for TripleO.

+..
+TODO(aschultz): fix this when deploy-guide is published
+.. - see :doc:`../install/environments/baremetal`
+.. for more information on setting up a baremetal environment.

 The baremetal jobs, previously running in the RDO Phase 2 of the promotion pipeline from Jenkins servers, now are triggered from an internal Software